joungmin-choi/DeepMicroGen/README.md

 ```

 After running, you will get two result outputs :
-**1) average_classification_auc_result_original.csv** : Average auc results for the allerge outcome predictions of the classifier trained without the imputed subjects, perforing 5-fold cross validation
+**1) average_classification_auc_result_original.csv**, and **2) average_classification_auc_result_imputed.csv**, which are average auc results for the allerge outcome predictions of the classifier trained with/without the addition of 25 imputed subjects, perforing 5-fold cross validation, respecitvely.
-**2) average_classification_auc_result_imputed.csv** : Average auc results based on the classifier trained with the addition of the 25 imputed subjects

 You can find the description for the other files below:
-* diabimmune_allergy_metadata_original.csv : Metadata (allergy information) for the subjects used for the classifier trained without the imputed subjects
+* diabimmune_allergy_metadata_original.csv, diabimmune_allergy_metadata_imputed.csv : Metadata (allergy information) for the subjects used for the classifier trained with/without the 25 imputed subjects, respectively.
-* diabimmune_allergy_metadata_imputed.csv : Metadata (allergy information) for the subjects including the 25 imputed subjects
-* diabimmune_allergy_original_clr.csv : Clr-transformed dataset wihtout the imputed subjects
-* diabimmune_allergy_imputed_clr.csv : Clr-transformed dataset wiht the addition of the imputed subjects
+* diabimmune_allergy_original_clr.csv, diabimmune_allergy_imputed_clr.csv : Clr-transformed dataset with/wihtout the addition of the imputed subjects
 * 5cv_dataet : 5-fold cross validation dataset

 ## Contact